KoganeShiro/BADASS/submit/P3/README.md

 ### Step 3: Configure Network

-For this part, you can use the configuration scripts config_routers.sh and config_hosts.sh provided in the P3 directory.
+The configuration of routing-services (BGP and OSPF) is persistant and already configured in the GNS3 project.
+Interfaces can be configured with configuration scripts: config_routers.sh and config_hosts.sh are provided in the P3 directory.

 The configuration involves three layers:

 1. **Physical Interfaces & Loopbacks** (Underlay)
 2. **OSPF** (Underlay routing)
 3. **BGP-EVPN** (Control plane)
 4. **VXLAN** (Data plane)

-The scripts will automatically:
 - Configure IP addresses on all interfaces
 - Set up OSPF for loopback reachability
 - Configure BGP with EVPN address family